Goodness-of-Fit and Clustering of Spherical Data: the QuadratiK package in R and Python: Multivariate KBQD tests

-For the $k$-sample and two-sample problems, we would prefer to not make any distributional assumption on the (unknown) common distribution $\bar{F}$, that is $F_1 = \ldots,F_K = \bar{F}$.
-In order to construct non-parametric KBQD test statistics, the kernel function is centered with respect to the average distribution $\bar{F} = \frac{1}{n} \sum_{i=1}^K n_i F_i$, with $n=\sum_{i=1}^K n_i$.
+For the $k$-sample problem, we would prefer not to make any distributional assumption on the (unknown) common distribution $\bar{F}$, that is $F_1 = \ldots,F_K = \bar{F}$.
+In order to construct non-parametric KBQD test statistics, the kernel function is centered with respect to the weighted average distribution $\bar{F} = \frac{1}{n} \sum_{i=1}^K n_i F_i$, with $n=\sum_{i=1}^K n_i$.
 Let $\mat{z}$ denote the pooled sample, then the non-parametric centered kernel can be computed as

-To be able to obtain the critical value of the test is not necessary to know the eigen-decomposition of the centered kernel.
-The package provides the non-parametric calculation of the critical value, with the possibility to choose from subsampling, bootstrap and permutation sampling procedures.
-Algorithm \ref{alg:CV} presents the critical value computation. \\